 You can hear a little bit of how this would sound in the film Roger Waters The Wall and to a lesser extent in the original Pink Floyd live version.
 The transition between the two songs is a little longer.
 The ending of “The Thin Ice” has a long fade out and behind the audience applause you can hear the single note drone before the guitar of “Another Brick, Part 1” starts.

 The missing intro can be found in an unlikely place.
 On September 29, 2015, a one-off public screening of the 19-minute film The Simple Facts – A Conversation with Nick Mason and Roger Waters was shown in cinemas around the globe.
 It was screened in conjunction with the global release premiere of Roger Waters The Wall.
 The short film opens with a clean version of the missing extended intro from “Another Brick, Part 1”.
 It was rerecorded in 2012 or later, most likely as a production demo for the Roger Waters The Wall tour, but those opening seconds are a nearly perfect recreation of the original recording.
-Granted, it’s most likely Jon Carin on keyboards and Snowy White on guitar — both of whom have played with Pink Floyd, Roger Waters, and David Gilmour for decades.
-Essentially, it’s recorded by a surrogate band that’s led by the guy who wrote most of the original piece.
-Still, while it’s not the original Pink Floyd recording, it’s nearly identical and re-recorded by a band with the credentials to do so.
+If this is so, essentially it was recorded by a surrogate band that’s led by the guy who wrote most of the original piece.
+The musicians are uncredited in the feature’s end credits.
+While not the original Pink Floyd recording, it is nearly identical and re-recorded by a band with the credentials to do so.

 Given Roger’s attention to detail concerning The Wall shows and his maintaining the musical integrity of the original Pink Floyd live shows, I’m confident that this recording is an accurate recreation of the original track and allows the listener to hear what the full intro would have sounded like.